-The Weekend Series: five baller holiday houses you can actually stay at
+The Weekend Series: book your dream holiday at these baller holiday houses (that you can actually stay at)

 When it comes to travel accommodation, we tend to pick the most economical option so as to save our dosh for the other things.
 That means we’ve all got our fair share of accommodation horror stories – bed bug-ridden hostels, atrocious views, sub-par amenities.
 We’ve decided that we’re not going to settle anymore – from now own its luxurious accommodation all the way.
 Sites like AirBnB give travellers more accommodation options than ever, especially in the comfort stakes.
 We’ve put together five dreamy destinations that are so luxe that you’ll be sorely tempted to stay forever.

 The Pole House, Fairhaven

 The Great Ocean Road is one of the most visited destinations in Australia and for good reason – the scenery is jaw-droppingly amazing.
 The Pole House is a unique house that is perched above a particularly scenic stretch of the road in Fairhaven, and when we say perched, we mean it.
 The house – built by Frank Dixon – is suspended 40 metres about the ground, offering panoramic views of the coastline as far as the eye can see.
 Residents can watch the world pass by from the balconies, or let the sun and sea inside through the floor-to-ceiling windows as you luxuriate inside on the reclining couches near a suspended fireplace.
 The amenities are top-notch, creating the perfect blend of style and comfort for your next holiday.